nodecraft/b2-cloud-storage/README.md

 You can read the [full documentation here](docs.md).

 ## Roadmap:
- - [ ] Add unit tests and code coverage
+ - [ ] Improve unit tests and code coverage
- - [x] Add retries to small file uploads
  - [ ] Add helper methods to delete all file versions for a single file
  - [ ] Add helper methods to better query paginated search
- - [x] Automatically handle auth token expiration

 ## License